kimz-Q/AGI-26-Conference-/AGI-26.md

 ## Proposal Summary

-The Scientific Team and Marketing Team are jointly requesting approval to fund Qubic's participation in **AGI-26**, the world's oldest and most prestigious conference dedicated exclusively to Artificial General Intelligence.
+The Scientific, Marketing and Business Development teams are jointly requesting approval to fund Qubic's participation in **AGI-26**, the world's oldest and most prestigious conference dedicated exclusively to Artificial General Intelligence.

 This proposal covers a **Gold Sponsorship package**, a **15-minute public keynote**, a **dedicated technical workshop**, and a **coordinated pre- and post-event media campaign**.